EspressoSystems/tagged-base64/README.md

    TX~Zm9vYmFy
    LA~MzE0MTU

-Like the base-64 value, the tag is also restricted to the URL-safe base64 character set.
+Like the base64 value, the tag is also restricted to the URL-safe base64 character set.

-Note, it is allowed for the tag or value to be the empty string.
+Note: it is allowed for the tag or value to be the empty string.
 A lone delimiter can be parsed as a tagged base64 value.

-Note, there is no checksum incorporated in the base-64 value.
+Note: there is no checksum incorporated in the base64 value.
 For many applications it would be wise to add this.

-Note, integrating this with the Serde crate would be nice.
+Note: integrating this with the Serde crate would be nice.